 Dr. Hongping Zhao received her Ph.D. in Electrical Engineering from Lehigh University in 2011.
 Throughout July 2011- July 2017, she was an Assistant Professor in the Department of Electrical Engineering and Computer Science at Case Western Reserve University, Cleveland, Ohio.
-Since August 2017, Zhao has been an Associate Professor at the Department of Electrical and Computer Engineering at the Ohio State University.
+From August 2017 to May 2022, Zhao was an Associate Professor in the Department of Electrical and Computer Engineering at the Ohio State University.
+Since May 2022, she has been a Professor in ECE.

 Wide Bandgap and Ultra-Wide Bandgap Semiconductor Materials and Devices